ferrara94/Tools-Share-Management-Platform/README.md

 1. Run PostgreSQL via Docker
 2. Run the Spring backend with the dev profile
-3. Run the E2E tests with Playwright in UI mode
+3. Run the E2E tests with Playwright in UI mode `playwright test --ui`

 ---
 ## Features